ChenYun135/NEXORA/README.md

 ## Repository boundary

 This source tree may coexist with private research work locally, but a public repository must be created only from the sanitized `.public-release/` candidate.
 Paper manuscripts, peer-review material, unpublished analysis, checkpoints, credentials, local databases, deployment metadata, and caches are excluded by design.
-See [PAPER01_PUBLIC_PRIVATE_BOUNDARY.md](docs/public-release/PAPER01_PUBLIC_PRIVATE_BOUNDARY.md).

 ## Reuse, security, and citation